 Kevin ordered gnocchi in a truffle Gorgonzola cream.
 Honestly, both these dishes were beyond delicious.
 We instantly reminded ourselves of how happy we were that we fought the urge to stay in and instead indulge in this amazing last meal on our Italian adventure.

 At the conclusion of our entrees, the server rolled out a large cart filled with homemade desserts for us to choose from.
 I hope he wasn’t annoyed at our indecision since everything looked and smelled incredible, but I have to imagine that he encounters this issue regularly.
-While I cannot recall each option available to us on the cart, I know that I chose the panna cotta with strawberries and Kevin picked the chocolate hazelnut (not mentioned in the name but impled in Piedmonte- all chocolate is made with hazelnuts!) torte cake, which was full of hazelnuts (Piedmonte loves their hazelnuts!).
+While I cannot recall each option available to us on the cart, I know that I chose the panna cotta with strawberries and Kevin picked the chocolate hazelnut (not mentioned in the name but implied in Piedmonte- all chocolate is made with hazelnuts!) torte cake, which was full of hazelnuts (Piedmonte loves their hazelnuts!).

 With happy and full bellies, we strolled the streets of Torino as we made our way to the hotel for our final sleep in Italy… for now.

 One of the final images from Torino.
 Tiramisu literally means “pick me up” as in the dessert is meant to “pick up you” with the dose of espresso found in it!
-I could not stop laughin when I noticed this posted sign walking the streets back to our hotel- pick up the dog poo Torino!
+I could not stop laughing when I noticed this posted sign walking the streets back to our hotel- pick up the dog poo Torino!

 For the full Italy itinerary, click here!